Kaidrick/DCS-F-14-Flight-Manual-zh-CN/docs/_sources/general.rst.txt

 The ground track mode is entered by setting the HDG switch to **GT**, wait for the **A/P REF** warning light on the left side of the :ref:`VDI` to illuminate and then press the nosewheel steering button on the control stick.
 The **A/P REF** warning light will then turn off and the ground track mode will be enabled, setting the autopilot to follow a ground track by compensating for aircraft wind drift.

-The altitude hold mode is set via the **ALT**, altitude switch and like the ground track mode the **A/P REF** warning light will illuminate until the nosewheel steering button is depressed, enabling the mode.
+The altitude hold mode is set via the **ALT**, altitude, switch and like the ground track mode the **A/P REF** warning light will illuminate until the nosewheel steering button is depressed, enabling the mode.

 The Data Link Vector - Precision Course Direction mode is used to allow a Link 4 controller to remotely control the aircraft.
 This is not modelled in DCS.